LukeShortCloud/rootpages/src/ansible.rst

 Upgrades
 ^^^^^^^^

-AWX is the unstable development version of Ansible Tower. **Major version upgrades are not supported** (for example, going from 1.0.4 to 1.0.5).
-[60] Work is being done in the `tower-cli <https://github.com/ansible/tower-cli>`__ project to allow backing up and restoring configurations in AWX.
-Once that work is done, it will be the most reliable way to attempt an upgrade.
-[61] It is still possible to attempt updating the service containers.
+AWX is the unstable development version of Ansible Tower.
+Rolling upgrades are not supported.
+[60] The recommended way to upgrade is to use the `tower-cli <https://github.com/ansible/tower-cli>`__ command to backup and restore the AWX data.
+This method can also be used to migrate from AWX to Ansible Tower or vice versa.
+[61]

 Take note of the AWX version.
-This can be seen through the dashboard or API.
+This can be seen through the dashboard (use the "About" button) or API (perform a GET on ``/api/v2/ping``).
 If AWX was installed using the GitHub source code and Docker Compose, the version can be found from the Git description.
+This shows how many commits the "devel" branch is ahead of the last tagged release.

 .. code-block:: sh